 NO LIMITS 4 GIRLS is a program designed for Year 7 students, delivered in a school setting.

 Year 7 girls are particularly susceptible to increased social pressure as they enter high school, as well as broader cultural pressures as they move into adulthood.
 Many girls face additional challenges based on disadvantage, childhood trauma or other circumstance.

 Providing support to young women at this stage of development has the potential to increase their resilience, emotional intelligence and stress management skills, creating a strong foundation for personal growth.
-The program is designed as a series of half-day workshops delivered twice per term over 2-3 terms, with the number of students per session limited to 36.
+The program is designed as a series of three half-day workshops delivered over the calendar year, with the number of students per session limited to 36 (multiple sessions available).

 Contact us to register your interest in the